Looking for a summer job? Come work at Minnesota Farmers Union Leadership Camp!

 - Must have the physical ability to lead and participate in camp activities which include, but are not limited to, hiking, canoeing, swimming, team building initiatives, building campfires, physical games and activities.

-Email MFU Education Director Glen Schmidt at firstname.lastname@example.org for more information and to receive an application.
+Email MFU Education Director Glen Schmidt at email@example.com for more information.
+You can fill out an online application here or email Glen for a PDF copy of it.